 When Does the Clock Start Running for the Statute of Limitations?

 The statute of limitations clock for a mortgage foreclosure usually starts when the default occurred.
-(The “default” is when you stopped making mortgage payments.)
-It is usually calculated from the date of the last payment.
+(The “default” is, for example, when you stopped making mortgage payments.)
+It is usually calculated from the date of the last payment or from the due date of the first missed mortgage payment.

 To learn more, see When Does the Clock Start Ticking for the Statute of Limitations?